Initiatives

 DEPENDENCY ALTERNATIVE PROGRAM (DAP)

-The Pima County Juvenile Court created DAP in 2015 out of concerns over the number of dependency cases that were closing not long after the children were removed and the case was being heard by the Court.
-DAP was designed to be an altrnative legal process to be used before the child is removed from their home.
+DAP is designed as an alternative legal process to be used before the child is removed from their home.
 Using Mediators and Attorneys, family members are able to work toward safe outcomes like Guardianship or in Loco Parentis or modifications in legal decision-making agreements.
-Since its inception, several couties have implemented DAP and the contact information for these counties is in the table on this page.
+Since its inception, several County Courts have implemented DAP.
+Please see the DAP page for more details, including contact information for each Court’s DAP Coordinator and other helpful materials.

 TEAM BASED PARENT REPRESENTATION (TBPR)